-- For more information: http://www.tcl.edu/bookstore
+- For more information: https://www.tcl.edu/bookstore

-- Prior to beginning a course, it is the student’s responsibility to communicate with the high school regarding earning high school credit for college courses (only the high school has the authority to grant high school credit for college courses).
+Prior to beginning a course, it is the student’s responsibility to communicate with the high school regarding earning high school credit for college courses (only the high school has the authority to grant high school credit for college courses).
 The College awards college credits for successfully completed college courses.

 - Beaufort Campus: Student Records in Bldg.
 2

 - New River & Hampton Campus: Student Services Office

-- When you are looking at your class schedule, your class will have a building number and room number next to it, as well as days and times that it meets.
-For a campus map: http://www.tcl.edu/campuses-maps
+When you are looking at your class schedule, your class will have a building number and room number next to it, as well as days and times that it meets.
+For a campus map: https://www.tcl.edu/campuses-maps

-- ECCO/Dual Enrollment Students will need to be in two courses (a minimum of 6 credit hours) to receive the Lottery Tuition Assistance.
+Dual Enrollment Students will need to be in two courses (a minimum of 6 credit hours) to receive the Lottery Tuition Assistance.

 - TCL offers free tutoring services to our students.

-- Find out more information here: http://www.tcl.edu/student-resources/tutoring
+- Find out more information here: https://www.tcl.edu/student-resources/tutoring

-- Each semester will have deadlines for tuition payment.
+Each semester will have deadlines for tuition payment.
 Please make sure to pay close attention to these deadlines.
-For more information: http://www.tcl.edu/tuition-fees
+For more information: https://www.tcl.edu/tuition-fees

 Social Sciences/Reading: 21

-- TCL will also accept AP scores.
+- TCL will also accept AP & CLEP scores.

 - Please send official transcripts to:

-Enrollment Services ● PO Box 1288 ● Beaufort, SC 29901
+Admissions ● PO Box 1288 ● Beaufort, SC 29901

-- All instructors teaching TCL courses are approved full time or adjunct instructors of the College.
+All instructors teaching TCL courses are approved full time or adjunct instructors of the College.
 If you are taking a course on a high school campus, the instructor may be a teacher from your school.
 However, that instructor meets the same requirements as if he/she were teaching at one of the TCL campuses.
 The same syllabus, texts and materials are used regardless of location.